swatiarora11/Teams-Notifications/README.md

 ## Key Features

 1. **Custom Notification:** Send company wide communication through 1:1 custom messages/ adaptive cards for a more engaging experience with your users.
-1. **Reminder for Notification:** Send reminders for earlier notifications at desired frequency i.e. daily, weekly, monthly through Microsoft Teams Activity Feed.
+1. **Reminders for Notification:** Send reminders for earlier notifications at desired frequency i.e. daily, weekly, monthly through Microsoft Teams Activity Feed.
 1. **Target Audience:** Choose your target audience i.e. members of one or multiple O365 groups/ teams.

 ## Deployment Guide
 ### Prerequisites
 To begin, you will need:
 * An Azure account that has an active subscription.
 [Create an account for free.](https://azure.microsoft.com/free/?WT.mc_id=A261C142F)
 * The Azure account must have permission to manage applications in Azure Active Directory (Azure AD).
-Any of the following Azure AD roles include the required permissions:
+Any of the Azure AD roles (Application administrator/ Application developer/ Cloud application administrator) include the required permissions.
-    * Application administrator
-    * Application developer
-    * Cloud application administrator
 * An Office 365 account that has an active subscription of Exchange Online, Sharepoint Online and Microsoft Teams
-* Office 365 account(s) with administrative rights for the following workloads -
+* Office 365 account(s) with administrative rights for Exchange Online, Sharepoint Online and Microsoft Teams workloads.
-    * Exchange Online
-    * Sharepoint Online
-    * Microsoft Teams
 * Teams-Notification zip package.
 Link to [Teams-Notification package](https://github.com/swatiarora11/QuizApp/blob/master/Deployment/QuizApp.zip)

 ### Step 1: Register Azure AD Application